ibexa/documentation-developer/docs/getting_started/install_manually.md

 SetEnvIf Request_URI ".*" SYMFONY_ENV=dev
 ```

-### Enabling VirtualHost
+#### Enable VirtualHost

 With your vhost file properly prepared and located in `/etc/apache2/sites-available/ezplatform.conf`, enable the VirtualHost and disable the default:

 ``` bash
 a2ensite ezplatform
 a2dissite 000-default.conf
 ```

-## 8. Restart server
+### Restart server

 ``` bash
 service apache2 restart
 ```

-## 9. Open project

 Open your project in the browser and you should see the welcoming page.